Miroslav Fryčer

 Miroslav Fryčer (27 September 1959 – 27 April 2021) was a Czech ice hockey forward who played eight seasons in the National Hockey League (NHL).
 He played for the Quebec Nordiques, Toronto Maple Leafs, Detroit Red Wings, and Edmonton Oilers from 1981 to 1989.
 After retiring, he served as head coach of Orli Znojmo in the Austrian-based Erste Bank Hockey League.
 He was often referred to by his nicknames of Mirko or Miro.

 Fryčer played hockey in Czechoslovakia until he defected in 1981.
 He was signed by the Quebec Nordiques and made his NHL debut that same year, before being traded to the Toronto Maple Leafs.
 He spent seven seasons with that organization, making one All-Star appearance in 1985 and leading the team in points one year later.
 After a public spat with head coach John Brophy, Fryčer was traded to the Detroit Red Wings at the end of the 1987–88 season.
 He was then dealt to the Edmonton Oilers in January 1989, before returning to Europe.

 Early life

 Fryčer was born in Opava, Czechoslovakia, on 27 September 1959.
-He played for Vitkovice from 1976 until 1981.
-He defected to Canada via Bern, Switzerland, in 1981 when he was with the Czechoslovakian national team from the team hotel, together with his parents, his then-wife and their 10-month old daughter.
+He played for Vítkovice from 1976 until 1981.
+He defected to Canada via Bern, Switzerland, in 1981 when he was with the Czechoslovak national team from the team hotel, together with his parents, his then-wife and their 10-month old daughter.
 He was signed as an undrafted free agent by the Quebec Nordiques before the 1981–82 season.